Baker Trail Ultrachallenge

 Baker Trail UltraChallenge

-The course for 2026 covers the northern section of the Baker Trail, a scenic point to point route that begins at the trail's northern terminus and ends at the Brookville Evangelical Methodist Church.
-The route includes about 6,200 feet of climbing, deep forest, single-track sections that overlap the North Country Trail, and stretches through Cook Forest.
-The full Baker Trail is 134 miles and is marked with yellow blazes on trees, poles, guard rails, and other features.
+The Baker Trail UltraChallenge is a 50-mile ultramarathon held on the Baker Trail in Vowinckel and Brookville, Pennsylvania.
+The 2026 race covers the northern section of the trail and is a point-to-point course that begins at the northern terminus and finishes at the Brookville Methodist Church.
+The route includes about 6,200 feet of climbing and passes through deep forest, single-track sections that overlap the North Country Trail, and stretches through Cook Forest.
+Parts of the route follow dirt or paved country roads with some narrow shoulders.
+The Baker Trail is marked with yellow blazes on trees, poles, fence posts, and guard rails, and runners are expected to watch for these markers.

-The Brookville Evangelical Methodist Church serves as basecamp and hosts participant check-in, a pre-race dinner, camping with porta-johns, shuttle service to the start, drop-bag collection, parking, the finish area, and a post-race picnic.
-Check-in is mandatory and may be completed by a friend or teammate on a participant's behalf.
+The event accepts individual runners and relay teams of up to five members.
+Basecamp is at the Brookville Evangelical Methodist Church, which hosts participant check-in, a pre-race dinner, camping with porta-johns, shuttle service to the start, drop-bag collection, parking, the race finish, and a post-race picnic.
+Participant check-in is mandatory and is offered on a Friday evening or on race morning; friends or family may check in and retrieve packets for others.